Ars-Digitale/java-21-study-guide/docs/module-05/streams.md

 Primitive streams are still streams (lazy pipelines, intermediate + terminal operations, single-use), but they are **not generic** and they use primitive-specialized functional interfaces (e.g., `IntPredicate`, `LongUnaryOperator`, `DoubleConsumer`).

+> [!NOTE]
-> **Note:** Use primitive streams when the data is naturally numeric or when performance matters: they avoid boxing/unboxing overhead and provide additional numeric terminal operations.
+> Use primitive streams when the data is naturally numeric or when performance matters: they avoid boxing/unboxing overhead and provide additional numeric terminal operations.

 ### 9.1 Why primitive streams matter